The idea to bring baru to Australia began with Anna’s cravings for her new favourite nut that she’d discovered in Brazil...

 Preserving and restoring the Cerrado

-Life in Syntropy, a small documentary based on his work, shows what was barren land in 1984 is now a lush food forest, with even the weather in the area having been positively affected.
+If you would like to know more about Syntropic Farming, Life in Syntropy is a great short documentary based on Ernst’s work, showing what was barren land in 1984 is now a lush food forest, with even the weather in the area having been positively affected.

 Anna, Ricardo and Thiago.